Troubleshooters.Com and T.C Linux Library Present

 As you install, configure, test and troubleshoot, try to keep these block diagrams in mind.

-/service directory structure, and quick reinstallation
+/service directory structure, and quick reenablement

-As mentioned previously, actual installation of a service occurs at the moment when you symlink the directory containing all the app information to the /service directory tree.
+As mentioned previously, actual enablement of a service occurs at the moment when you symlink the directory containing all the app information to the /service directory tree.
 For instance, assuming your dnscache-conf command listed /var/service/dnscache as the directory, the following command would actually install it:

-ln -s /var/service/dnscache /service/dnscache
+ln -s /var/service/dnscache /service

 Once you do that, on its next loop through /service, the svscan program notices the new dnscache subdirectory, configures a supervise directory in every new subdirectory containing an executable run command, performs some more setup work, and then turns the new service on.
 Performing that symlink is not a passive action -- there are (desireable) side effects.